nikgalkins/geo-content-automation/README.md

 ## 🪪 License

-MIT License — for educational and portfolio use.
+MIT License – for educational and portfolio use.
-(Production usage requires appropriate API credentials and access rights.)
+Production usage requires appropriate API credentials and legal access to admin systems.